5nizza/aisy/readme.md

 ## Authors
-Ayrat Khalimov, Robert Koenighoffer, and [SCOS group](http://www.iaik.tugraz.at/content/research/scos/) at TU Graz.
+Ayrat Khalimov, and many thanks to Robert Koenighoffer.